Orientation Handbook: Getting Employees Off to a Good Start

 A thoughtful new employee orientation program, coupled with an employee handbook (or website) that communicates workplace policies, can reduce turnover and those reductions save your organization money.
 Whether your company has two employees or a thousand employees, don’t leave employee retention to chance.
-Engage them from the moment they are hired; give them what they need to feel welcome, and let them impress you with what they bring to your company.
+Engage them from the moment they are hired; give them what they need to feel welcome and let them impress you with what they bring to your company.
+This two-day workshop is just the start that you need!

 - Understand how important an orientation program is to an organization.